-Gymnastics Ireland apologise to black girl not given medal
+Gymnastics Ireland apologises to black girl not given medal

-Gymnastics Ireland 'unreservedly apologise' to black girl not given medal at event ceremony
+Gymnastics Ireland issues unreservedly apology to black girl not given medal at event ceremony

 Last updated on .From the section Gymnastics

-Gymnastics Ireland have said they "unreservedly apologise" to the family of a black girl who was not given a medal at an events ceremony in Ireland.
+Gymnastics Ireland has issued an unreserved apology to the family of a black girl who was not given a medal at an events ceremony in Ireland.

 A video of the incident emerged in recent days and has been watched millions of times on social media.

-Gymnastics Ireland have apologised "for the upset that has been caused".
+Gymnastics Ireland apologised "for the upset that has been caused".

-In a new statement issued on Monday, the governing body said it was "deeply sorry", that they "know now we need to do more" to ensure "nothing like this will happen again", and it "condemns any form of racism".
+In the statement issued on Monday, the governing body said it was "deeply sorry", that it knew it needed to do more to ensure "nothing like this will happen again" and it condemned "any form of racism".

-An earlier statement issued by the organisation on Friday had acknowledged that they had received a complaint alleging racist behaviour in March 2022 from the parents of the girl.
+An statement issued by the organisation on Friday had acknowledged it received a complaint from the parents of the girl alleging racist behaviour in March 2022.

 It said there was independent mediation leading to a "resolution agreed by both parties in August 2023".